-A first step toward AI regulation
+A first step toward artificial intelligence systems regulation

 These are consistent themes in my work to formally codify innovation into standard practices for building Responsible AI that is explainable, ethical and auditable.
 I’m delighted that one of my key innovations for Responsible AI, the use of blockchain technology for model management governance, was recently awarded a patent by the U.S. Trademark and Patent Office.

-The march toward AI regulation in the United States, now kicked off with the AI Bill of Rights, is a familiar pattern.
+The march toward AI systems regulation in the United States, now kicked off with the AI Bill of Rights, is a familiar pattern.
 In FICO’s earlier days, we pioneered the use of scorecard analytic technology to model credit risk.
 Passage of the Fair Credit Reporting Act in 1970 dictated that algorithms used for this purpose must be accurate, fair, and transparent to data used, ushering in stringent regulation and strong consumer rights.

-The AI Bill of Rights is the first step toward what I believe will be similar regulation of AI and machine learning algorithms.
-It’s my great hope that this new Bill will set the standard such that organizations will take AI regulation more seriously, and act systematically to demonstrate adherence to governance and AI development standards.
+The White House AI Bill of Rights is the first step toward what I believe will be similar regulation of AI and machine learning algorithms.
+It’s my great hope that this new Bill will set the standard such that organizations will take AI regulation more seriously, and act systematically to demonstrate adherence to governance and AI systems development standards.

 A wake-up call for companies